 What to expect

 On weekends, I send out essays about what I’m reading and how I’m closely reading it.
-On Wednesdays, I send out essays to our Closely Reading book club!
+On Mondays, I send out essays to our Closely Reading book club!

-I offer a paid tier for readers who’d like to show their support of the work I’m doing here with money, which helps me fund fun little projects (like the custom Closely Reading postcards I recently sent out!).
+I offer paid tiers for readers who’d like to show their support of the work I’m doing here — at different levels, so you can find the right level of support for you.

 Upgrade to paid for any of the following fantastic reasons: